Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/preface/_index.md

 title: "HP NonStop: Installation and Operation"
 linkTitle: "Installation and operation HP NonStop"
 weight: 130
---- ## Preface
+---## Preface

 This document describes how to install Transfer CFT in a HP NonStop OSS environment.

 ## About {{< TransferCFT/axwayvariablesComponentLongName  >}}

-Transfer CFT is the file transfer component in the Axway MFT platform, and provides a multi- platform, high- volume, file and message transfer service.
+Transfer CFT is the file transfer component in the Axway MFT platform, and provides a multi-platform, high-volume, file and message transfer service.

 For more information on Axway products, visit [www.axway.com](http://www.axway.com/).